 One should be noted that an AI model is in essence a computational model.
 Given an input vector with numbers, the AI model computes the output vector with numbers.
 In this article, the key concepts on computational models are presented with introducing a few computational AI models.
 Perceptron learning rule and backpropagation learning rule are introduced.
 Simulation results are shown to illustrate the properties of those learning rules which are associated with their computational models, namely simple Perceptron and multilayered Perceptron (MLP).
+The concepts of model complexity and weight decay are remarked.
 Furthermore, recurrent networks are introduced and highlighted their potential applications in problems regarding sequence generations.
-Subsequently, aspects of deep neural networks are introduced and comparisons among a human brain, an electronic brain and a computer are delineated.
+For the applications of language processing, the difficulties in getting a numerical vector for a word or a phrase is highlighted.
+Subsequently, aspects of deep neural networks are introduced with highlights on the introduction of rectified linear unit (ReLU) as neurons in the model and the Softmax as the output neurons.
+The development process of a computational model and its applications is presented.
+Finally, comparisons among a human brain, an electronic brain and a computer are delineated.